Mail: How Do I Switch To A Career In Software?

 I just wanted to provide a different perspective that few realize when they enter the tech industry.
 You need to attend pharmacy school to become a pharmacist.
 You need to have an MBA to get the investment banker position at a big firm.
 You need to pass the bar exam to become a lawyer.

 For programming, there are no accreditations or formal exams needed.
 You only need to have a passion in programming to be successful.
 Case in point: Bill Gates, Mark Zuckerberg, and Conner, the 7-year old who creates iPhone apps.
+It's never too late to change careers.

 I'm open to talk anytime if you have more questions.
 Good luck!